Modelling Continuum Reverberation in AGN: A Spectral-Timing Analysis of the UV Variability Through X-ray Reverberation in Fairall 9: The response from a Comptonised Disc

 \section{The response from a Comptonised Disc}

 Repeating the experiment from section 2.4, but for a Comptonised disc, we find that although there is a change in spectral shape, the response functions remain almost identical.
-These results are shown in Fig. \ref{fig:SEDsnaps_warm}.
+This is because the spectrum still strongly peaked at an energy linearly related to the seed photon temperature from the disc as the Comptonisation is steep.
+The results are shown in Fig. \ref{fig:SEDsnaps_warm}.
 Clearly, like the case for a standard disc, the response at all energies is dominated by the inner disc response.